txstate-etc/ldap-async/README.md

   bindDN: 'cn=root',
   bindCredentials: 'secret',

-  // and any other options supported by ldapjs
+  // and any other options supported by ldapts
   timeout: 30000
 })